Lewis McIver: Biography

 On 2 December 1896 McIver was appointed Honorary Colonel of the 1st Edinburgh (City) Royal Garrison Artillery (Volunteers), and subsequently of the Forth Royal Garrison Artillery (Territorial Force).

 McIver worked in finance in the City of London following his retirement from politics.
 He died in 1920 at Beechwood, his house in Highgate, London, and the baronetcy became extinct.

+Family

-McIver married Charlotte Rosalind Montefiore, daughter of Nathaniel Montefiore and Emma Goldsmid, on 12 September 1884.
+McIver married Charlotte Rosalind Montefiore, daughter of Nathaniel Montefiore and Emma Goldsmid, on 11 September 1884.
+The couple had two daughters.